Vohsty/punch-lines/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ##Behaviour driven development/ input and output checking
--The user will load the page and view content(quotes) -The user can upvote quotes.
+- The user will load the page and view content(quotes)
+- The user can upvote quotes.
--The user can downvote quotes.
+- The user can downvote quotes.
--The user can enter new quotes through a form
+- The user can enter new quotes through a form

 | Input                        | Ouput                                                                                            |
 |--------------------------    |----------------------------------------------------------------------------------------------    |